What is a data marketplace?

 Why is it important now?

 Data marketplaces’ emergence is related to the growth of Big Data.
 Organizations start to acknowledge data as an asset.
-Businesses are generating more data but they cannot make use of most of the data they generate.
+Businesses are generating more data either internally or collecting external data through web scraping and other initiatives.
+Some of this data is valuable for other companies, too.
 Data marketplaces enable organizations to monetize the data.
 They monetize the data by offering it to other companies or individuals.
 With data marketplaces, monetization can be in the form of:

 - Subscription as in ZoomInfo, Bombora etc.